This table has been sorted to display the lowest total price deals first.

 4G Super Voice

-How does the A10 measure up when placed next to the Galaxy S series?
+How does the Samsung Galaxy A10 measure up when placed next to the flagship Samsung Galaxy S10 (the A10 was released in February 2019, the current flagship is now the Samsung Galaxy S20 series)?
 The two phones are hundreds of pounds apart in price, though at first glance they appear pretty similar.
-The S10’s screen is 6.1 inches in comparison to the A10’s 6.2 inches, and they both have a similarly sleek, futuristic style.
+The S10’s screen is 6.1 inches in comparison to the A10’s 6.2 inches, and they both have a similarly sleek design.

-However, diving into the specs you’ll see where the price difference is justified.
-The S10 comes with a 12MP + 12MP + 16MP triple lens camera, along with an ultrasonic fingerprint scanner and wireless power sharing.
+The screen quality is far superior on the Samsung Galaxy S10, however, as is the processor that is in the flagship device.
+The S10’s camera is also superior.
+It comes with a 12MP + 12MP + 16MP triple lens camera, along with an ultrasonic fingerprint scanner and wireless power sharing.
 It has additional sensors onboard like a gyroscope and barometer, and internal memory goes up to 128GB in comparison to the A10’s 32GB.

 The Samsung Galaxy A10 offers 32GB of internal storage, but there’s also an SD card slot so you can store additional media.
 It even comes with a 32GB Micro SD Card in the box to get you started.

-Operating with a powerful 3,400mAh battery, the Samsung Galaxy A10 keeps you connected throughout the whole day.
+Operating with a powerful 3,400mAh battery, the Samsung Galaxy A10 will keep you connected throughout the whole day.
 Whether you’re enjoying a marathon gaming session or all-night texting session with friends, you’re unlikely to drop out.

 Although it features a large screen, the Samsung Galaxy A10’s design feels rather compact and sleek.
 It’s finished with a choice of glossy colours: